MonaNaamani/Programming-Notes/JavaScript.md

 The call to alert does not return a value.
 Or, in other words, it returns undefined.

-#### 2. && logical (AND)
+#### 2. && logical (AND) <a id="AND"></a>

 The AND && operator evaluates operands from left to right.
 For each operand, converts it to a boolean.
 If the result is false, stops and returns the original value of that operand.
 If all operands have been evaluated (i.e. all were truthy), returns the last operand.
-The rules above are similar to OR.
-The difference is that AND returns the first falsy value while OR returns the first truthy one.
 The precedence of AND && operator is higher than OR ||.

+<font color=green> AND returns the first falsy value while OR returns the first truthy one. </font>

 alert( true && true );   // true
 alert( false && true );  // false